PTSD and Trauma

 This in turn will allow the memory to remain but remove the attached emotions.
 Then the memory can be recalled without the fear and reaction that accompanied it.

 There are many methods that can help with trauma.
-Hypnotherapy, neuro linguistic programming, EMDR and many more.
+Hypnotherapy, Neuro Linguistic Programming, EMDR, Integrated Eye Movement Therapy and many more.